marcwie/sedac-gpw-parser/README.md

 Note that for now the package only parses the most recent 2020 estimates even though estimates for the years 2000, 2005, 201 and 2015 are available as well.

+# Requirements

+A few packages are required for this package to work (this is due to the depence on `cartopy` that allows to plot the data on a map).
+For Ubuntu you should type `sudo apt-get install libgeos-dev libproj-dev`.

 # Installation

 This package only works with `python3`.
 To install just type: